 Councilman D’Esposito has a long history of serving the community.
 As a Detective in the New York City Police Department, he made more than 600 arrests in connection with murders, shootings, assaults, bribery and possession of firearms.
 Closer to home, Councilman D’Esposito is a former Chief of the Island Park Fire Department and served as Public Information Officer for the Village of Island Park.

-Councilman D’Esposito also serves on the Board of Directors for the Francis X. Pendl Nassau County Firefighters Museum and Education Center and is on the Board of Directors of RVC Blue Speaks, an organization which helps promote autism awareness.
+Councilman D’Esposito serves on the Board of Directors for the Francis X. Pendl Nassau County Firefighters Museum and Education Center and is on the Board of Directors of RVC Blue Speaks, an organization which helps promote autism awareness.
 Councilman D'Esposito is a member of the Fire Chiefs Council of Nassau County, a member of Italian Americans in Government and is a co-founder of the Jimi Gubelli Foundation.
 He is also a member of the Fraternal Order of Police and a 3rd Degree Knight, Father Joseph O'Connell Council No. 3481, Knights of Columbus of Oceanside and a member of the Order Sons of Italy in America, Judge Frank A. Gulotta Lodge #2180.
 He also serves as Co-Chairman of the United States Marine Corps Toys for Tots Program.

 As a resident of Island Park, Councilman D’Esposito witnessed firsthand the devastation caused by Superstorm Sandy.
 His commitment to the recovery effort was recognized by many throughout New York State, including Governor Andrew Cuomo, who appointed D’Esposito as Co-Chairman of the state’s Community Reconstruction Program.
 As Councilman, D’Esposito has worked with Supervisor Santino on several Sandy recovery initiatives, including the proposal of a new law that streamlines the process of elevating homes for those living within the FEMA Flood Plain.
 D’Esposito fought for Sandy victims when he recently joined with Santino to call on the state’s NY Rising program to restore funding to repair Sandy-ravaged bulkheads along the California Canal in Island Park.